pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-3/index.md

 ### External content

-The release of Microsoft 365 Copilot brings new challenges and possibilities in surfacing your data to your users.
-As an aid in this field, Graph Connectors can be a significant asset to get line of business data into Microsoft 365 and allow Copilot to work with it.
-The CLI for Microsoft 365 has a growing group of commands that allow you to work with Graph Connectors.
+The release of Microsoft Copilot for Microsoft 365 brings new challenges and possibilities in surfacing your data to your users.
+As an aid in this field, Graph connectors can be a significant asset to get line of business data into Microsoft 365 and allow Copilot to work with it.
+The CLI for Microsoft 365 has a growing group of commands that allow you to work with Graph connectors.
 This release brings a new command to add new items to a connector and a new doctor command to verify if your external connection is correctly configured.

 To add a new item to an external connection, with simple properties that everyone is allowed to access